vippsas/vipps-developers/vipps-developer-portal-getting-started.md

 For in-depth information about the Vipps Developer Portal, see the PDF manual: https://github.com/vippsas/vipps-developers

-**Please note:** _We have recently updated the colors for the Test (purple) and Production (orange) environments.
-The screenshots in the documentation have not yet been updated, but the functionality is unchanged._

 # Step 0

 Make sure you have an active subscription to the relevant Vipps product(s): https://www.vipps.no/bedrift